Bchex | News and Insights

 • Acting before the waiting period ends

-• Failing to provide required documents
+• Failing to provide the required documents

 • Using inconsistent decision criteria